Our offer is only for you if you are of legal age. Please confirm that you are at least 18 years old to proceed.

 - Use a charcoal basket for transport

-There are two main types: quick-light charcoal, which can easily be lit with a lighter but contains chemical additives, and natural charcoal, which burns longer, is cleaner and provides better flavor.
+There are two main types: self-lighting charcoal, which is easy to light with a lighter but contains chemical additives, and natural charcoal, which burns longer, is cleaner and offers a better taste.

-The best way is to use an electric or gas-powered charcoal burner.
-The charcoal is placed on the grate, turned after about 5 minutes and ready to use after another 3–5 minutes.
+For natural charcoal it is best to use an electric or gas-powered charcoal burner.
+The charcoal is placed on the grid, turned after about 5 minutes and is ready after another 3 to 5 minutes.
 Always make sure there is good ventilation.

-Which is better: natural charcoal or quick-light charcoal?
+What is better: natural charcoal or self-lighting charcoal?

-Natural charcoal performs better in almost every aspect.
-It is more flavor-neutral, burns longer, produces fewer harmful substances and provides a more pleasant smoking experience.
-However, You will need a suitable burner for it.
+Natural charcoal comes out better in almost every respect.
+It is more neutral in taste, burns longer, develops fewer pollutants and provides a more pleasant smoking experience.
+For that, however, you need a suitable burner.

 How does an electric charcoal burner work?

-An electric charcoal burner usually consists of a heating coil and a grate.
-Place the charcoal on top, set the device to the highest level and turn the charcoal after about 5 minutes.
-After 6–10 minutes, it should be fully lit through.
-Always use the burner on a fireproof surface.
+An electric charcoal burner usually consists of a heating spiral and a grid.
+Place the charcoal on it, set the device to the highest setting and turn the charcoal after about 5 minutes.
+After 6 to 10 minutes it has glowed through completely.
+Always use the burner only on a fireproof surface.

 Always work on a fireproof surface, ensure good ventilation, only handle glowing charcoal with charcoal tongs and use a charcoal basket for transport.
-Gas cartridges should only be replaced once they are completely empty.
+You should only change gas cartridges when they are completely empty.